 On average, project delivery time dramatically decreased from eight months to as quickly as two weeks.

 On average, the shift to central hosting reduced costs by 86% across all projects.
 Predominantly through the aggregation of shared services, spot instances and scheduling workloads down outside of necessary operating hours.

 Less reliance on DevOps and cloud architects

-Adhering to the DevOps principle of ‘you build it, you run it’, developers were able to access all of the resources they need without knowing the ins and outs of cloud and Kubernetes.
-The ability to self-serve resources across projects is a huge time unblocker, also contributing to a steep reduction in the DevOps to developer ratio.
-With an average of 1-2 DevOps resources for each project before the platform, most product teams were able to remove the need for this capability which resulted in recurring annualized savings of at least £8m per year.
+Adhering to the DevOps principle of ‘you build it, you run it’, developers were able to access all of the resources they needed without knowing the ins and outs of cloud and Kubernetes.
+The ability to self-serve resources across projects is a huge time saver, also contributing to a steep reduction in the DevOps to developer ratio.
+With an average of 1-2 DevOps resources for each project before the platform, most product teams were able to remove the need for this capability entirely, which resulted in recurring annualised savings of at least £8m per year.

 Improved security posture

-We’ve instilled the NCSC cloud security principles in the platform and built on this by defining a defence in depth approach to immutable infrastructure that heavily minimized the attack surface for intruders.
+We instilled the NCSC cloud security principles in the platform and built on this by defining a defence in depth approach to immutable infrastructure that heavily minimised the attack surface for intruders.

 The platform made managing services from end to end simple and secure.
-But taking it a step further, we provided comprehensive support to development teams within the Home Office so that they could fully and easily utilize the platform.
+To take things a step further, we provided comprehensive support to development teams within the Home Office to enable them to fully and easily utilise the platform.

-We created and provided 24/7 support processes, tooling and auditing to business critical services across a number of portfolios until, ultimately, client teams then took full ownership and control of the platform.
+We provided 24/7 support processes, tooling and auditing to business-critical services across a number of portfolios until, ultimately, client teams took full ownership and control of the platform.

-With the introduction of this platform and the support surrounding it, the work that external suppliers and internal development teams would have to take on was automated for them, enabling projects to release faster and more frequently.
+With the introduction of this platform and the support surrounding it, the work that external suppliers and internal development teams would have previously taken on was now automated for them, enabling projects to release faster and more frequently.